flutter/website/src/docs/deployment/ios.md

 ## Release your app to the App Store

 When you're ready to release your app to the world, follow these steps to submit your app for review and release to the App Store:

 1. Select **Pricing and Availability** from the sidebar of your app's application details page on
    [App Store Connect][appstoreconnect_login] and complete the required information.
 1. Select the status from the sidebar.
-If this is the first release of this app, its status will be
+If this is the first release of this app, its status is
    **1.0 Prepare for Submission**.
 Complete all required fields.
 1. Click **Submit for Review**.

-Apple will notify you when their app review process is complete.
+Apple notifies you when their app review process is complete.
-Your app will be released according to the instructions you specified in the **Version Release** section.
+Your app is released according to the instructions you specified in the **Version Release** section.

 For more details, see